Companies have a duty of care to protect their travelers during business trips.

 Why couldn’t the travel booking experience be more like the consumer experience when buying other items online?
 If for example, you buy something from Amazon and want to return it, you can do so with the touch of a button.

 In the corporate travel industry, however, if you want to change a flight or a hotel booking, you will most likely need to call the airline or hotel and wait on hold for up to an hour before you can speak to someone to handle that request.
 You also may be charged a change fee.
-This cumbersome process is inhibiting the use of approved booking platforms, thereby making it much more difficult for companies to provide duty of care for their travelers.
+This cumbersome process is inhibiting the use of approved booking platforms with itinerary management capabilities, thereby making it much more difficult for companies to provide duty of care for their travelers.
 It shouldn’t be this way.

 Technology to the rescue